-Hardwood flooring, unlike other types of floor coverings can be kept looking new, regardless of wear, with a minimum amount of effort.
+Hardwood flooring, unlike other types of floor coverings, can be maintained with a minimum amount of effort.
 To protect against damage, just follow some basic, common sense guidelines.
 If your floor happens to get damaged, don't panic.
 One of the benefits of wood flooring is that because it is a natural flooring material, it can be repaired and/or refinished to look just like new.
 Adhering to the following preventative care guidelines will lengthen the time between (and perhaps even eliminate the need for) major renovation or restoration such as recoating or refinishing.

 IMPORTANT: Wood and Water Don’t Mix